arka9ine/TriPi-Updater/README.md

 Back: This is your 'esc' key.
 Use it to open the menu or go back.

+D-Pad Up/Down: Highlight menu items for selection

 Left analog stick: Movement

 Right analog stick: 'Look' directions/Camera angle adjust.
-(Use it to look around)
+(Use it to look around).
+Also controls the mouse pointer, but is not quite fine-tuned yet.

 Xbox Guide Button: Press this to quit Minecraft-Pi and return to Emulationstation